tvrzna/emptty/README.md

 `AUTOLOGIN_MAX_RETRY` If Autologin is enabled and session does not start correctly, the number of retries in short period is kept to eventually stop the infinite loop of restarts. -1 is for infinite retries, 0 is for no retry.
 Default value is 2.

+`AUTOLOGIN_RETRY_PERIOD` Time period in seconds, that is used for checking session login retries.
+Default value is 2.

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

 `DBUS_LAUNCH` Starts "dbus-launch" before desktop command.
 After end of session "dbus-daemon" is interrupted.
 Default value is true.
 If user config is handled as script (does not contain `Exec` option), this config is overridden to false.